You can reach us via email at email@example.com. You can also call us at 408-924-2308; however, please be aware that we have a limited

 is available at the link, as well as how to register (through WCOnline) and our workshop

 policies.
-Our workshops are conducted through Zoom, with the iCal invitation link
+Our workshops are conducted through Zoom, and the necessary link is posted

 Workshop spaces are limited; therefore, please only sign up if you are confident you